PJK/libcbor/doc/source/internal.rst

 Internal mechanics
 ==========================

-Internal workings of libcbor are mostly derived from the specification.
-The purpose of this document is to describe technical choices made during design & implementation and to explicate the reasoning behind these choices.
+Internal workings of *libcbor* are mostly derived from the specification.
+The purpose of this document is to describe technical choices made during design & implementation and to explicate the reasoning behind those choices.

 Terminology
 ---------------